professional-pigeon/mario_market/README.md

 ## Description

-This is a program dedicated to creating projects and then adding volunteers to that project.
+This is a program for a market

 ## Setup/Installation Requirements